 In addition to these medications, I am also receiving synthetic vitamin D. This is based on the research of Dr. Ron Evans at the Salk Institute.
 Here is my Huffington Post blog that describes Dr. Evans’ research.

 Although clinical trials on vitamin D will not be completed for some time, my doctors believe there is no risk in taking it now.

 I am grateful to be working with these incredible doctors and scientists to press the edges of what is possible in pancreatic cancer care.

 In a month, it will have been two years since my diagnosis, I am feeling well and living a full life.

 Anne passed away after an almost three-year battle against pancreatic cancer.
 Let’s Win is her legacy to other patients, caregivers, doctors, researchers, and scientists.
 We honor Anne as we continue to grow and move forward.
 Learn more about Anne’s life and good works in a tribute by Seth Arenstein, “An Exemplary Life: The PR Lessons Anne Glauber Left Us.”

-To learn more about the types of treatments Anne used, read the Promising Science story “Personalizing Pancreatic Cancer Treatment” and the Clinical Trials report “Low-Dose Continuous Chemotherapy as part of a New Combination of Drugs.”
+To learn more about the types of treatments Anne used, read the stories “Personalizing Pancreatic Cancer Treatment” and “Low-Dose Continuous Chemotherapy as part of a New Combination of Drugs.”